-The Judge or steward will have three cards marked 'Left', 'Centre' and 'Right'.
-The handler will draw one card to ascertain which object is to be retrieved.
+The Judge or steward will have three two cards marked 'Left', 'Centre' and 'Right'.
+The judge has the option of setting the choice for the entire class and announcing during the walk through time, OR the handler will draw one card to ascertain which object is to be retrieved.